 Earlier, The Single-origin was just a term to differentiate between the coffee grown by a farmer and the roaster’s blend.

 The roasters only knew that the coffee was single-origin or not.
 The consumers were not at all concerned about these things.
 The consumers were getting a good taste of coffee that was enough for them.

-Later, The roasters started roasting single origin beans separately which got their own flavour, aroma and taste.
+Later, The roasters started roasting single-origin beans separately which got their own flavor, aroma and taste.

 Specialty cafes introduced that single-origin coffee into the mainstream by using some new techniques like Aeropress, Pour Over, etc. Thus, The consumers got a better taste and they started getting aware of the single-origin beans.

 On the other hand, If we take an example of a country named “Tanzania”.
 There are many regions growing coffee.

 The country has Coastal Tropical weather, The peak of the mount KILIMANJARO is snow-capped, The NYIRI Desert, Lake Victoria, and the Serengeti.

 The coffee-growing region there are Burundi, Rwanda, Uganda, Kenya, the Democratic Republic of Congo and Mozambique.
 But saying the coffee grown there as single-origin doesn’t make sense.